adilrana03/adilrana03/README.md

  <div>
 <h1 align="left">Hi 👋, I'm Adil Rana</h1>
  <h3 align="left">A passionate Full-Stack developer from India</h3>
-  <h4 align="left">Software professional with expertise in HTML, CSS, JavaScript, React and experienced in solving more than 300+ Dsa problems.
+  <h4 align="left">Software professional with expertise in HTML, CSS, JavaScript, React, Next JS and experienced in solving more than 300+ DSA problems.
 Looking forward to being a part of an organization that allows constant learning and development of my technical and management skills.
 Experienced in working on various projects through remote collaboration.</h4>
  </div>
  <div>